Settlement · Glyphosate · NHL Cancer HOT

 This page is for informational purposes.
 OpenClassActions.com is not a law firm, not a claims administrator, and does not represent any party in this litigation.
 For legal advice, speak with an attorney licensed in your state.

-Total Settlement $7.25 Billion
+Total Settlement $7.25 billion

-Individual Payouts $10,000 – $165,000
+Individual Payouts $10,000 – $165,000 (up to ~$198,000 with adjustments)

-Quick-Pay $6,000 – $14,500
+Quick-Pay $6,000 – $14,500 (residential & age 78+)

 Filed February 17, 2026

-Court 22nd Judicial Circuit, St. Louis, MO
+Court 22nd Judicial Circuit Court, St. Louis, MO

 Attorney Fee Cap 22% of individual award